kieranknowles1/csc8502-advanced-graphics/readme.md

 in `flake.lock`.

 ### Building on Windows

+By default, CMake will look in `H:/cmake` for libraries, you will probably need to change this to match your system.

 The project makes heavy use of `std` containers, which are very slow in MSVC debug builds.
 Because of this, using `RelWithDebInfo` is recommended for development.